Coisotropic Ekeland-Hofer capacities: The Ekeland-Hofer capacity relative to a coisotropic subspace

 where

-Moreover, if $H$ is also of class $C^2$ and has bounded derivatives of second order, then $\mathcal{F}_{n,k}$ is positive invariant for the flow $\varphi_u$ of $\nabla \Phi_H$ (which must exist as pointed out above Lemma~\ref{lem:flow}). \end{lemma} \begin{proof} Since $c^{n,k}(H)$ is a finite positive number by Proposition~\ref{prop:EH.1.4} and the arguments above Proposition~\ref{prop:coEHC.1}, the first claim follows.
+Moreover, if $H$ is also of class $C^2$ and has bounded derivatives of second order, then $\mathcal{F}_{n,k}$ is positive invariant under the flow $\varphi_u$ of $\nabla \Phi_H$ (which must exist as pointed out above Lemma~\ref{lem:flow}). \end{lemma} \begin{proof} Since $c^{n,k}(H)$ is a finite positive number by Proposition~\ref{prop:EH.1.4} , the first claim follows from the arguments above Proposition~\ref{prop:coEHC.1}.